NLUUG/website/content/evenementen/nluug/najaarsconferentie-2022/index.md

     - column:
       talk:
         speaker: Joost van Dijk
-        title: From passwords to passkeys: What's new with FIDO
+        title: "From passwords to passkeys: What's new with FIDO"
   - row:
     columns:
     - column: